2514millerj/vscode-meerkatio/README.md

 - Email

 ## Quickstart

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

-## Setup
 No setup is required to use the Ping command with this extension, but in order to access Slack, SMS, and Email notification channels a MeerkatIO account is required.
 [Get started for free today!](https://meerkatio.com/register)

 MeerkatIO notifications will automatically (after a window reload) execute for all tasks and debug executions.
 The communication channel can be quickly changed and notifications can easily be toggled on and off to fit your current task!